colinta/StrangeCase/README.rst

     <h2>test</h2>
     <h2>test</h2>

-Accessing any page by name
+Accessing any node by name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a common thing to do in StrangeCase.
 The ``name``, if it is not explicitly declared, is detemined by the